tinode/chat/docs/API.md

 #### Query Language

-Tinode query language is used to define search queries for finding users and topics.
+MidnightChat query language is used to define search queries for finding users and topics.
 The query is a string containing tags separated by spaces or commas.
 Tags are strings - individual query terms which are matched against user's or topic's tags.
 The tags can be written in an RTL language but the query as a whole is parsed left to right.
 Spaces are treated as the `AND` operator, commas (as well as commas preceded and/or followed by a space) as the `OR` operator.
 The order of operators is ignored: all `AND` tags are grouped together, all `OR` tags are grouped together. `OR` takes precedence over `AND`: if a tag is preceded of followed by a comma, it's an `OR` tag, otherwise an `AND`.
 For example, `a AND b OR c` is rewritten as `(b OR c) AND a`.

 Tags containing spaces or commas must be enclosed in double quotes (`"`, `\u0022`): i.e. `"abc, def"` is treated as a single token `abc, def`.
 Tags must start with a Unicode letter or digit.
 Tags must not contain the double quote (`"`, `\u0022`).